 3. Transfer the drawing to watercolor paper using faint pencil lines.

 5. Select the colors.
-I use a limited number in each painting to keep it cohesive, often no more than 12.
+I use a limited number in each painting to keep it cohesive, often no more than 6-8, and sometimes only 1-3.
 The majority of the colors chosen for each painting are usually primaries (yellow, blues, & reds).
 It is at this point that I consider where I would like to have the texture of granulating pigments (ex. cerulean, viridian, etc) versus the smoothness of non-granulating ones (ex. phthalo blue, phthalo green, etc).

 6. Save the white areas that will receive no paint.
 This can be accomplished by brushing on liquid mask (aka frisket), covering areas with masking tape, masking an area with plain water, or carefully painting around the areas that will remain white.